chriskrycho/v5.chriskrycho.com/site/content-test.md

-+++
-title = "An Excursus on Ipsums" date = 2015-06-28T08:00:00-05:00

-[extra]
+---
+title: An Excursus on Ipsums
+subtitle: Using pseudo-random ipsum text to test and demonstrate the styles in an article of the highest possible complexity.
+date: 2015-06-28T08:00:00-05:00
-summary = "Using pseudo-random ipsum text to test and demonstrate the styles in an article of the highest possible complexity." subtitle = "Using pseudo-random ipsum text to test and demonstrate the styles in an article of the highest possible complexity."
+summary: Using pseudo-random ipsum text to test and demonstrate the styles in an article of the highest possible complexity.

-[taxonomies]
-topics = ["devotions", "papers", "hot tamales"]
+tags: ["devotions", "papers", "hot tamales"]

-+++
+layout: post

+---

 # Authors Often Misinterpret

-A cutcha belgian is a clutch of the mind.
+A cutcha belgian is a "clutch of the mind."
 We know that a committee of the dorothy is assumed to be an unbreeched romanian.
-A sparrow sees a drain as a cercal burma.
+A “sparrow” sees a drain as a cercal burma.
 However, we can assume that any instance of a carp can be construed as a doubting prosecution.
 Few can name a licit comic that isn't an encased capital.[^1] It's an undeniable fact, really; an argentina of the dredger is assumed to be a bordered peen.

-A pot is a sparry minister.
-A firewall can hardly be considered a spleenish jeff without also being[^3] a cricket.[^4] However, a taxi can hardly be considered a childless postbox without also being an apartment.
+‘A pot’ is a sparry minister.
+A 'firewall' can hardly be considered a spleenish jeff without also being[^3] a cricket.[^4] However, a taxi can hardly be considered a 'childless postbox' without also being an apartment.
 Few can name a ninefold siberian that isn't a piebald lemonade.
 The number of a spark becomes a sleekit beech.
 In recent years, a cocktail of the caption is assumed to be a clumsy flare.

 ## An Actor of the Mind

-A way sees a quit as a baffling sidecar.
+"A way sees a quit as a baffling sidecar."
 However, a tsunami can hardly be considered a purblind vault without also being a foxglove.
 The first erased egypt is, in its own way, a marble.
 Framed in a different way---an untombed bladder's moon comes with it the thought---that the portly powder is a gymnast.

-A yugoslavian of the hallway (46--49) is assumed to be an awestruck scanner.
+'A yugoslavian' of the hallway (46--49) is assumed to be an awestruck scanner.

 However, a leopard is a detective from the right perspective.

 > A darkling lycra is a difference of the mind.
 A bogus century is a crowd of the mind.
 A domain of the bank is assumed to be a burdened ox.
 The zeitgeist contends that a prostyle girdle's orchestra comes with it the thought that the seismal calculus is a larch.
 However, a crippling rock is a doll of the mind.
 However, an instrument is a ralline pimple.